Guide to end of year tax planning

-With less than a month before the end of the tax year, now is the time to consider actions to improve your tax position.
+With just under two months remaining of the 2022/23 tax year, now is a perfect opportunity to consider actions to improve your tax position.

-For the 2021/22 tax year you are able to contribute up to £40,000 (gross) into a pension scheme.
+For the 2022/23 tax year, you are able to contribute up to £40,000 (gross) into a pension scheme.
 This allowance may be reduced for any individuals whose income is in excess of £200,000.
+Please be aware that the amount that you are able to contribute is capped at the individual’s earnings.
+If you do not have any earnings during the tax year, you are able to make with a maximum net contribution of £2,880 (effectively, £3,600 gross).

 Personal pension contributions attract basic rate tax relief at source and therefore the £40,000 gross contribution only requires a £32,000 personal payment.